 More than just fun and games, sensory puzzles are a calming, brain-building resource for highly sensitive children.
 They help regulate the nervous system, build focus, and promote emotional resilience, all through engaging, hands-on play.

-Whether you’re supporting a preschooler who needs help with transitions or a tween who struggles with anxiety and focus, sensory puzzles offer a gentle yet effective way to build skills and soothe the body.
+Whether you’re supporting a preschooler who needs help with transitions or a tween who struggles with anxiety and focus, these puzzles offer a gentle yet effective way to build skills and soothe the body.

 What Are Sensory Puzzles?